-- Acknowledge the fact that you have limiting beliefs.
+- Acknowledge the fact that you have these beliefs.
 Write them down.

 - Ask yourself what you want in life.
 Now, ask yourself what is the real reason you do not go for it?

-- Realize that your limiting beliefs are not true.
+- Realize that these beliefs are not true.
 Then, challenge them.
 Start small and work your way to bigger things.